-As we explained in a previous ‘Ask TDS’ post, deposit protection services are designed to protect the tenant’s deposit, and the landlord’s investment.
+Deposit protection services are designed to protect the tenant’s deposit and the landlord’s investment.
 The starting point for this protection lies in the tenancy agreement.
 Ensure that your expectations and the tenant’s responsibilities are clearly outlined in the tenancy agreement as this will be the cornerstone of any argument you have regarding deposits and compensation.

 While you cannot dictate lifestyle in your tenancy agreement (such as necessarily banning activities such as parties), you can require the tenant to maintain the property in the same condition as at the start of the tenancy (wear and tear excepted) and to repair any damage made during the tenancy.
 The best policy to protect your property is to encourage open communication with your tenants throughout the tenancy, and having a very thorough check-in/out and inventory report.

 The burden of proof will always lie with the landlord; the money belongs to the tenant and is held by the landlord or the letting agent against the tenant’s obligations under the tenancy agreement.
 The starting point is, therefore, to show that the tenant had a contractual obligation and that they breached that obligation.
 For example, there should be a clause which states that the tenant should maintain the condition of the property, supported with a check-in/check-out report showing that the condition deteriorated beyond wear and tear.